coastal-science/call-catalog-viewer/catalogs/README_catalog_format.md

     - population:
         - NRKW,SRKW,TRANSIENT

-    # Missing the 'clan' required field
+    # Missing the 'call-type' required field
 ```

 ## Filtering `fields`

-Each of the entires in `fields` can be used to filter the results displayed in the catalog.
+Each of the entries in `fields` can be used to filter the results displayed in the catalog.
 Which fields to filter on and the allowable values must be specified in the `fields` section.

 To allow for filtering add the field entry as a key to a value of allowable values for the field.